Route 66 Road Trip to Litchfield, Illinois

 Sky View Drive-in Theater

-The Sky View Drive-In Theater in Litchfield is in its 72nd consecutive season of bringing patrons big-screen entertainment.
+The Sky View Drive-In Theater in Litchfield continues to bring patrons big-screen entertainment.
 This outdoor movie theater opened in the spring of 1950.
 The Litchfield Sky View is one of four drive-ins nationwide, that are located on the historic Mother Road, and has been since its opening.
 It is also the only drive-in with that claim in Illinois.

 The Litchfield Skyview Drive-in is not only a local tradition, it is a Route 66 hall of fame business.
 It remains one of several original Route 66 businesses on the Mother Road, in Litchfield.

 It operates seasonally, April through mid-October, and offers a grill onsite.
-The drive-in is Located at 1500 N. Historic Route 66 in Litchfield, IL 62056.
-Read more at the
+The drive-in is located at 1500 N. Historic Route 66 in Litchfield, IL 62056.

 The Ariston Cafe